Non-Gaming & Non-Sports Wagering Vendors

 The Commission may maintain and make publicly available a list of:

-(2) Vendors that are prohibited from doing business with a Maryland Sponsored Entity (applicant or licensee) because the Commission has denied or cancelled their Registration or Certification.
+(2) Vendors that are prohibited from doing business with a Maryland Sponsoring Entity because the Commission has denied their application or cancelled their approval.